 Reviewing your budget doesn’t need to be a complete overhaul.
-Instead, it can be a useful exercise to check in on any progress you’ve made on your financial goals – and help you stay on track.
-Or, if you're in retirement, simply a way to make sure your expenses are in line with what you'd planned for.
+But a quick review can be a useful exercise to check in on any progress you’ve made on your financial goals – and most importantly, help you stay on track.
+If you’re not sure where to start, we’ve outlined four approaches you can take to help evaluate whether your budget is still working for you.

 1. Review your goals

 Your goals and personal circumstances can change.
 As part of your budget review, go back and look at those goals you set yourself at the start.
 Are they still the main aim?
 Or has something else become a priority?
-Are you spending within your means each month, or can you reallocate some of your outgoings?
+A budget review is not about setting a whole new set of goals.
+Instead try to focus on fine-tuning and adjusting the ones you’ve already set for yourself.

-Remember, sometimes setting too many goals can be overwhelming and hinder your progress – a budget is there to help provide direction and priortisation of your goals is key.
+Dividing your goals into short, medium and long-term priorities can help you identify what to work towards and when.
+And remember, sometimes setting too many goals can be overwhelming and hinder your progress – a budget is there to help provide direction and priortisation of your goals.

 2. Check your progress